k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 When [synched](/articles/14_sync_LU_instance/01_sync_LUI_overview.md), the LUIs create and update the Parameters table in the TDM database.
 A separate parameters table is created for each LU.
 The naming convention of the parameters tables is `<LU Name>_params`.

-Parameter tables are used for the following:
+Parameter tables are used for:

-- Getting the list of available parameters per task.
+- getting the list of available parameters per task.
-- Getting the number of matching entities for the selected parameters of the task.
+- getting the number of matching entities for the selected parameters of the task.
-- Creating the entity list for the task if the task's selection method is based on parameters.
+- creating the entity list for the task if the task's selection method is based on parameters.
-- Creating the entity list for the task if a random selection of entities is used whereby the entities are randomly selected from the parameters table in the task's root LU.
+- creating the entity list for the task if a random selection of entities is used whereby the entities are randomly selected from the parameters table in the task's root LU.

 ## TDM Parameters - Implementation Guidelines